visualdatascience/2018/_talks/oelke.md

 ---
 key: oelke
-speaker: Pat Hanrahan
+speaker: Daniela Oelke
 website:
-affiliation: Stanford University
+affiliation: Siemens
-title: Automating Analysis?
+title: Humans and AI&#58; From love-hate relationship to dream team?
 time: TBD
-picture: phan.jpg
+picture: oelke.jpg
-picture-note: Pat Hanrahan
+picture-note: Daniela Oelke
 slides:
 bio: |
     Pat Hanrahan is a computer graphics researcher, the Canon Professor of Computer Science and Electrical Engineering in the Computer Graphics Laboratory at Stanford University.
 He is also Tableau’s Chief Scientist.